 5. The SCEF verifies whether the Network Status Request identified via the SCEF Reference ID is valid and active and stores the report.
 After receiving reports from all the involved RCAF(s) to which step 3 was executed, the SCEF derives the NSI for the requested Geographical Area by combining all reports with the same SCEF Reference ID in an operator configurable way (governed by SLAs, network topology, usage, etc.).

-NOTE 4: Either exact values for congestion status, as reported by RCAF(s) to SCEF or abstracted values e.g (High, Medium, Low) can be reported by the SCEF to the SCS/AS.
+NOTE 4: Either exact values for congestion status, as reported by RCAF(s) to SCEF or abstracted values e.g. (High, Medium, Low) can be reported by the SCEF to the SCS/AS.
 The calculation and the reporting of the NSI to the SCS/AS depends on operator configuration (SLAs, network topology, usage, etc.), and is outside the scope of this specification.

 6. The SCEF send a Network Status Report (SCS/AS Reference ID, NSI) message to the SCS/AS.